bluekitchen/btstack/doc/manual/docs/profiles.md

 Similar to other protocols, it might be not possible to send any time.
 To send a Notification, you can call *att_server_request_can_send_now* to receive a ATT_EVENT_CAN_SEND_NOW event.

+To facilitate the creation of .gatt files for standard profiles defined by the Bluetooth SIG, the *tool/convert_gatt_service.py* script can be used.
+When run without a parameter, it queries the Bluetooth SIG website and lists the available Services by their Specification Name, e.g., *org.bluetooth.service.battery_service*.

+You can then run the script again with the Specification Name as parameter to generate the file *org.bluetooth.service.battery_service.gatt*.
+Most of the times, custom parameters need to get set in the .gatt file.
+Please pay attention to the tool output and have a look at the generated .gatt file.